oskiyu/OSKengine/README.md

     - HDR bloom.
     - 3D animation support.
     - FXAA.
-    - Tesselation & ray-tracing support.
+    - Tessellation & ray-tracing support.
 - Extensive and detailed API documentation (in Spanish).

-**OSKengine** has been designed following a modular design philosophy that allows for great customisation from the developer's side.
-You can read more about the design decissions taken and implementation details [here](./philosophy.md).
+**OSKengine** has been designed following a modular design philosophy that allows for great customization from the developer's side.
+You can read more about the design decisions taken and implementation details [here](./philosophy.md).

 # Build Instructions